antzGames/Godot_Vertex_Animation_Textures_Plugin/README.md

 - **Alpha Test**: Shows how to control alpha so that you can fade in/out individual instances.
 - **Visual Shader Test**: An example post dissolve effect using Visual Shaders.

 The skeleton mesh included in the demo has 20 baked in animations.
-Both the Male Mannequin and Kenney's Zombie are from Mesh2Motion.
+The Male and Female Mannequins and Kenney's Zombie are from Mesh2Motion.

 ## Godot games made with this plugin